RavenDB on the Cloud: Security

 Extract the certificate package, open the extracted files' folder, and double-click the .pfx file that requires no password.

 When the certificate import wizard is launched, click "Next" all the way through the wizard.

 If you're using Chrome on Windows, you will now be able to access your RavenDB cloud instance.
 You may need to restart your browser.

-In other cases (e.g. if you're using Firefox or run Linux) you will have to import the certificate to your browser manually.
+In other cases (e.g. if you're using Firefox) you will have to import the certificate to your browser manually.

 Once the certificate is imported, click your cloud instance's URL.

 Your browser will prompt you to select a certificate.
 When you select the client certificate, your product's management studio will launch.